nikdelgado/metatemplate/README.md

 # Autogen

-C++ code generator based on [xsdata](https://github.com/tefra/xsdata) to manage parsing and collecting all the requirements of the schema.
+C++ code generator based on [xsdata](https://github.com/tefra/xsdata) to generate code base off a schema.

+# Core Capabilities

+1. Generate Protobuf converter classes capable of converting a schema defined C++ message class to a protobuf message.
+2. Generate C++ Message classes with built in serialization capability based off a schema.
+3. Generate .proto files for the Protobuf compiler based off a yaml schema.

 ## Quick commands

 If you already have an environment set up, or are running inside a built container:

-`python -m autogen -t [TEMPLATE_TYPE] -f api ./schemas/xsd/sample.xsd`
+`python -m autogen -t [TEMPLATE_TYPE] ./schemas/yaml/sample.yaml`

 NOTE: if running in a poetry env, prefix commands with `poetry run`